IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Conclusion

-In this paper, we presented an efficient DRL method for manipulator obstacle avoidance at the joint-level.
-The learning strategy was designed as a multi-layer neural network optimized by an improved PPO.
-Particularly, to begin with, we designed a special calculation for the shortest distance between obstacles and links of the manipulator.
-Then, we proposed two improvements for the original PPO, which outperformed other relative baseline methods.
-Finally, we utilized a sim-to-Sim and Sim-to-Real transfer method to train and verify our method rapidly, which could guide other researchers in testing their modification without suffering time-consuming.
-To sum up, our proposed method was efficient for reaching tasks with obstacles and it is simple to generalize to various robots and robotic tasks.
+In this paper, we proposed an effective deep reinforcement learning method, called IPPO, for joint-level obstacle avoidance in manipulators.
+The method was implemented as a multi-layer neural network optimized by an improved version of the Proximal Policy Optimization algorithm.
+In particular, we designed a special calculation for the shortest distance between obstacles and links of the manipulator and also incorporated two improvements to the original PPO.
+Both simulation and real-robot experiments were conducted to validate the performance of the proposed method through Sim-to-Sim and Sim-to-Real transfer techniques.
+We compared the performance of the proposed approach with six RL baselines.
+Experimental results showed that the proposed method was efficient for reaching tasks with/without obstacles and could outperform the selected baselines by a large margin in terms of accumulated rewards, success rate, and the number of timesteps to reach to the target goal.
 In the continuation of this work, we would like to look into the feasibility of using the proposed approach in dynamic scenarios where the pose of the target and the obstacles changes over time.